mathanpec/react-native-detox-cucumber/README.md

-> detox

-# React Native Cucumber Integration
+# React Native Detox Cucumber Integration

 This integration is mainly tested against android.
 But there shouldn't be any problem with ios also.